 Don't let your child spend their summer sitting on the couch.
-Teach him or her to enjoy the benefits of being physically active.
-Help your child stay fit this summer with these ideas:
+Teach them to enjoy the benefits of being physically active.
+Help your child stay moving in summer with these ideas:

 - Sign your child up for local sports camp or swimming lessons.

 - Make going for a walk, run or bike ride together a scheduled event.

 - Go hiking and have the kids tell you 10 points of natural interest to enjoy.

 - Take up a new hobby together, such as inline skating, tennis or hiking.

 - Run through the sprinkler when it's hot outside.

 - When it's raining, stay inside, turn on some music and have a dance party.